sardana-org/sardana/doc/source/users/macro_hooks.rst

 The general hooks were implemented in Sardana after the programmatic hooks.
 The motivation for this implementation was to allow the customization of the scan macros without having to redefine them.
-The general hooks apply to all hookable macros and allow the definition of new hints.
+The general hooks apply to all hookable macros.

-They can be controlled using dedicated macros: :class:`~sardana.macroserver.macros.env.lsgh`, :class:`~sardana.macroserver.macros.env.defgh` and :class:`~sardana.macroserver.macros.env.udefgh`.
+They can be controlled using dedicated macros:
+:class:`~sardana.macroserver.macros.env.lsgh`,
+:class:`~sardana.macroserver.macros.env.defgh` and
+:class:`~sardana.macroserver.macros.env.udefgh`.
-For each hook position, hint, several hooks can be run, they will be run in the order they were added.
-The same hook can be run several times in the same position if it's added several times.
+For each hook place, several hooks can be attached, they will be run in the order they were added.
+The same hook can be run several times in the same place if it was added several times.

 Examples: